-I’ve been using Linguistic Phonics with older struggling readers for many years.
+I’ve been using linguistic phonics with older struggling readers for many years.
 Along the way I’ve made lots of mistakes and seen lots of mistakes made by others.
-Here are a few that can be avoided by approaching phonics with an open mind, a love of the language and high expectation that previously discouraged learners can discover a new way to get over lifelong barriers to reading and writing.
+Here are a few that can be avoided by approaching phonics for adults with an open mind, a love of the language and high expectation that discouraged learners can discover a new way to get over lifelong barriers to reading and writing.

 Error 1: Approaching phonics as a subject to be taught.

 There is lots to know about how the sounds of English are represented in writing.
 However, adult learners at the beginning levels don’t need more knowledge about English.
 They need a tool that will quickly help them to read and spell.
 My worst-case scenario would have students being shown a letter and told what sound it makes.
 This feels like infant school and is unnecessary for most learners.

 Instead: Rather than learning about phonics, students need to be using phonics in the context of whole meaningful words from the first minute and lessons should be about much more than remembering which letter represents which sound.
 At every step, learners should be gaining more understanding about how the language works and picking up the vocabulary to discuss reading and spelling.
 You want everyone in the room to be saying, “Oh!
 Is this how it works?
 I can do this.”
 Think of the early phases of phonics for adults as a framework.
 They’ll learn to read and spell a huge volume of straightforward words, but they’ll also develop the language and the confidence to ask the right questions so they can cope with the complexity of English and increasingly difficult text completely free of anxiety.
 The knowledge will come but not as a result of top-down lessons which might remind them of the trauma of school.

 The bonus of using this approach is that classmates can support one another in a consistent manner.
 They might not have all the answers but they’ll have shared language for helping each other get to the right word or spelling.